opentok/opentok-reconnection/README.md

   certain steps in your product/user experience to account for session disconnections?

 A developer preview API key and secret will be sent to your contact email.
-Use this API key to evaluate and test the automatic reconnections feature.
+Use this API key to evaluate and test the automatic reconnection feature.
 Reconnection is enabled on demand, for a given API key and on the preview environment using preview versions of the OpenTok client SDKs (Android, iOS, or JavaScript).